The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Map

-The celebrations take place at The German Colony (mainly Sderot Ben Gurion) and Wadi Nisnas.
+The celebrations occur at The German Colony (mainly Sderot Ben Gurion) and Wadi Nisnas.

-Main attractions usually include music concerts, street artists, children’s theater, exhibitions, antique fair and tours in Haifa downtown.
-But this year besides the regular attractions, there was something additional.
+The main attractions in Haifa downtown usually include music concerts, street artists, children’s theater, exhibitions, antique fairs, and tours.
+But this year, besides the regular attractions, there was something additional.

 Decorations

 Uri Blum, project manager of the Haifa municipality, was responsible for setting up the lighting.
-According to Uri, the construction of the display lasted about two weeks and included more than a mile of cords and wires twinkling lights.
+Uri said the display construction lasted about two weeks and included more than a mile of cords and twinkling wire lights.

 “We used 800 meters of Garland, and the central tree has about 300 meters of cable with LED bulbs,” he says.
 “Also, there are about 50 meters of LED teardrop-shaped and ten curtains, the length of each ten meters”.